-ACCA reserves the right to examine anything contained within any study guide at any examination session.
+ACCA reserves the right to examine anything contained within any study guide within any examination session.
 This includes knowledge, techniques, principles, theories, and concepts as specified.

-For the financial accounting, audit and tax papers, except where indicated otherwise, ACCA will publish examinable documents once a year to indicate exactly what regulations and legislation could potentially be assessed within identified examination sessions.
+For specified financial accounting, audit and tax papers, except where indicated otherwise, ACCA will publish examinable documents once a year to indicate exactly what regulations and legislation could potentially be assessed within identified examination sessions.

-Examinations regulation issued or legislation passed on or before 30^{th} September annually, will be assessed from June 1^{st} of the following year to May 31^{st} of the year after.
+For this examination regulation issued or legislation passed on or before 30th September 2013, will be assessed from February 2014 to August 31st 2015.
 Please refer to the examinable documents for the paper (where relevant) for further information.

 Regulation issued or legislation passed in accordance with the above dates may be examinable even if the effective date is in the future.

 The term issued or passed relates to when regulation or legislation has been formally approved.